-Mr. Lachenauer has been an attorney in private practice for over six years, providing advice and counsel to small businesses and individuals on business and financial matters.
+Mr. Lachenauer has been an attorney in private practice for over fifteen years, providing advice and counsel to small businesses and individuals on real estate, commercial contracts, general business and financial matters.
 Mr. Lachenauer's previous experience at large law firms and as an attorney at a large investment bank provides the Board with knowledge of financial and investment regulatory matters.
-Mr. Lachenauer also serves as a Trustee of other investment companies in the Fund Complex.
+Mr. Lachenauer also serves on the boards of other registered investment companies in the Fund Complex.